fjbarreto/Artificial-Intelligence-Master-Assignments/README.md

 # Frank J Barreto Rothaug Portfolio
 This repository contains the following projects:

-- Automatic Steel Defects classification and localization with deep learning/br
+- Automatic Steel Defects classification and localization with deep learning<br />
-         Objectives:
+         Objectives:<br />
-           - Preprocessing of images and data augmentation
+           - Preprocessing of images and data augmentation<br />
            - Exploration of different convolutional neural network architectures to increase the classifier's accuracy
            - Implementation of transfer learning for classification and localization of metallic surface defect
            - Using google cloud Vertex AI to train neural networks